stjarna/ansible-weblogic-fmw-infra-12c-R2/README.md

 If you need to change IP addresses/ports of node manager, admin server or managed nodes, this file is the right place.

 If you need to reduce/increase the number of managed nodes, you have to remove vmN_ip_(public|private) properties.
-Besides that, you have to amend accordingly also *ms_count* property.

 ### wls-vars.yml
 This files aims at Weblogic username/password, wls/domain/app related folders.